-We have sort of ended up storing all our leftover candy from the past holidays, and I find that there are a ton of cool science and STEM activities you can do with candy.
+We have ended up storing all our leftover candy from the past holidays, and I find that there are a ton of cool science and STEM activities you can do with candy.
 Kids have fun and consume far less sugar this way!

 If you want to add a few activities to explore animals and nature, this edible butterfly life cycle activity is so much fun!

-4 STAGES OF THE BUTTERFLY LIFE CYCLE
+BUTTERFLY LIFE CYCLE

 There are 4 stages that make up the metamorphosis that occurs during the life cycle of a butterfly.